 Under an exception to the going and coming rule, the Court noted that an injury may present a valid workers’ compensation claim if it occurred within the “zone of employment.”
 A critical inquiry is whether the employer had control over the area where the accident occurred.
 Although the Mall controlled the parking lot, the Court determined that the employer exercised a great deal of control over Brooke and the area of the parking lot where she parked and fell.

 Parking lot slip and fall cases in workers’ compensation claims are very fact specific.
 In a case similar to Brooke’s, the Court held the employer not liable as the employee was permitted to park wherever she liked in the Mall lot.
 She parked further away and was injured walking across the parking lot to her employer’s store.
-In that case, the Court concluded that the employee was not in the “zone of employment” and so her injury wasn’t work-
+In that case, the Court concluded that the employee was not in the “zone of employment” and so her injury wasn’t work-related.

-Shameless-plug-for-the-attorney-time: Employers generally contest these claims as any claim can impact its workers’ compensation rates and because there often is a legitimate basis to argue that someone other than the employer should be responsible for these ice and snow injuries.
+Employers generally contest these claims as any claim can impact its workers’ compensation rates and because there often is a legitimate basis to argue that someone other than the employer should be responsible for these ice and snow injuries.
 Employers will almost certainly have representation in these disputes and I believe it makes sense for an injured employee to get an opinion from at least one attorney familiar with workers’ compensation issues as to whether the injury is or isn’t likely to be covered by workers’ compensation.
 Such injuries can be quite serious and their impact life-long.
 Contact our Upper Arlington law office by calling (614) 334-4649 to discuss your accident and to see how our team can help.